searls/gimme/README.markdown

 ## The Disclaimer

-So far this is just a simple proof of concept script and some cucumber features.
-There's no gem to import yet.
-In fact, the only way to use it would be to reference a copy of the ruby script.
-(If anyone wants to gemmify the project in a fork, however, I'd be thrilled.)

-On a related note, Gimme yet lacks some of the cool stuff it would need to be a full-on replacement for your current test double frameworks.
+Gimme is still in early development.
+There isn't a gem for it yet, which means that to use it, you need to require `lib/gimme.rb`.
+Gimme is still a little light on features, but it may soon be robust enough to stand in for your current test double framework of choice.
+In addition to generating test doubles, stubbing methods, and verifying invocations, Gimme also supports argument matchers and captors which should be enough to suit the needs for most greenfield isolated unit tests/specs.

 ## Getting started